rossshannon/weekly-weather-mcp/README.md

 Get comprehensive weather data for a location including current weather and 8-day forecast with detailed information.

 Parameters:
-- `location`: Location name, e.g., “Beijing”, “New York”, “Tokyo”
+- `location`: Location name as a string, e.g., “Beijing”, “New York”, “Tokyo”.
+The tool will handle geocoding this to a latitude/longitude coordinate.
 - `api_key`: OpenWeatherMap API key (optional, will read from environment variable if not provided)
 - `timezone_offset`: Timezone offset in hours, e.g., 8 for Beijing, -4 for New York.
-Default is 0 (UTC time)
+Default is 0 (UTC time).
+Times in the returned data will be accurate for this timezone.

 Returns:
 - Current weather information